-Print out copies of the images of the exteriors of the Barrow in Furness store (1911, 1932, 1962, 1970 (colour) and 2001).
+Print out copies of the images of the exteriors of the Barrow in Furness store in 1911, 1932, 1962, 1970 and 2001 (click here to download PDF of images).
 Perhaps you could also find a picture of the store as it looks today?
 Working in groups, children can be asked to put the images into chronological order.
 For KS1 use fewer images and ask them to put them in order from oldest to newest.

 KS1 - 2